top of page

 There is a number of measures an individual can take to protect their personal information, such as using secure passwords, multi-factor authentication, and keeping anti-virus and other software up to date.
 The National Cyber Security Centre offers some great additional tips.

-For companies, there is a whole host of security solutions available that will help make it harder for hackers to get what they want out of an attack, whether that is disruption, or validated credentials.
+However, where it's not possible to rely on user cyber hygiene, for example, consumer facing website and app services, there is a whole host of security solutions available that will help make it harder for hackers to get validated credentials.
 Our network monitoring solutions from Nightingale and breached credentials tracking platform, Trillion, are both great places to start.
+Additionally, Arc validates credential pairs against known stolen username/password combinations to mitigate the risk of credential stuffing attacks.

 Here are some basics that you should also consider to ensure that your systems are doing all they can to mitigate the risks: